jimitk21/AlmaShines_Assignment/README.md

 ### 6. Translation
    - The app integrates **Google Translate**, allowing users to translate search results into different languages.

-## Current Limitations

-### Reddit API on AWS
-- **Note**: The Reddit API is currently **blocked** on AWS IP addresses, which affects the live version hosted on AWS.
-- However, the **Reddit search** functionality works seamlessly on local deployments, where the Reddit API is not restricted.

 ## Live Application